werf/trdl/docs/_includes/reference/cli/trdl_use.short.md

-generate script to use software binaries within a shell session
+generate a script to use the software binaries within a shell session